 #17 Enjoy a Distillery Tasting

 The Shipwreck Distillery is located just south of the downtown area on Caseville Road.
 The shop opening in August of 2018 and produces a full line is distilled spirits all made from locally grown grain and sugar beets.
-Enjoy a small tasting of each of Jim Stein’s small batch spirits.
+Enjoy a small tasting of each of Jim Stein’s small-batch spirits right in Caseville Mi.
 We particularly enjoyed the coconut flavored rum.

 - Upper Thumb Cottage Road Signs

 - Plan a Day of Paddling in a Kayak

 - 5 Things to Know About Paddling to Turnip Rock